 Scalable and efficient

 Building modular networks in the leaf/spine (otherwise known as Clos) architecture is exceptionally scalable and efficient.
 The Clos architecture can build up to vast scale if needed as it acts like LEGO building blocks for the modern data center.
-Leaf/spine architecture provides predictable latency as all hosts are equally distant from each other, and it natively provides utilization of all links through Equal Cost Multipath Routing (ECMP) using standardized protocols that interoperate between vendors.
+Leaf/spine architecture provides predictable latency as all hosts are equally distant from each other, and it natively provides utilization of all links through Equal Cost Multipath Routing (ECMP) using standardized mature routing protocols.
+Using Layer 3 routing for redundancy and load sharing eliminates the constraints of MultiChassis Link Aggregation (MLAG).
+Since MLAG is not standardized, it is proprietary per vendor, which means both paired switches need to be from the same vendor.
+Additionally, MLAG limits redundancy to 2 switches — if one switch fails, you are down 50% of the bandwidth.
+By deploying routing with ECMP, you are able to customize and define the bandwidth and redundancy.

-This architecture not only is efficient for the new, larger east-west data center traffic (server-to-server or server-to-storage traffic within the data center), but also is an optimal design for very small networks up to the largest mega-data centers.
+Open, flexible architecture is not only efficient for the new, larger east-west data center traffic (server-to-server or server-to-storage traffic within the data center), but it is also an optimal design for very small networks up to the largest mega-data centers.
 This is because any organization of any size can benefit from cost-reduction and efficiency.

 What is the difference between private, public and hybrid cloud?

 A public cloud is a data center hosted and maintained by an external provider, such as Amazon AWS or Microsoft Azure, that is leased to other companies.
 In this case, an enterprise company typically pays a lease fee and is provided access and rights to use specific hardware or software from the hosting data center.
-As a high level example, think of Office 365 as a public cloud model, where the application actually runs on servers in Microsoft data centers, but the customer is allowed to access it for an ongoing fee.
-This method is often an easy choice, but it can be costly, which can result in it also being inflexible and limiting to an organization's ability to scale.
+As a high level example, say you're running your company’s online store in Microsoft Azure; the application actually runs on servers in Microsoft data centers, but you're allowed to access it for an ongoing fee.
+The public cloud method is often an easy choice, but it can be costly, which can result in it also being inflexible and limiting to an organization's ability to scale.

 Which do I choose: private, public or hybrid cloud?